-The Blue Mountains Range spans about 96km off Australia’s Great Dividing Range and is officially bounded by the Nepean and Hawkesbury rivers to the east, the Wolgan and Colo rivers in the north and the Cox River and Lake Burragorang in the west and south.
+The Blue Mountains Range spans about 96 km off Australia’s Great Dividing Range.
+It is officially bounded by the Nepean and Hawkesbury rivers to the east, the Wolgan and Colo rivers in the north and the Cox River and Lake Burragorang in the west and south.

 The highest point of the Blue Mountains is unnamed and lies at 1189m above sea level.

-Previously, the highest point was considered to be the peak of Mount Bindo (at 1362m), but the section on which this mountain lies has now been excluded from the formal “Blue Mountains”.
+Previously, the highest point was considered to be the peak of Mount Bindo (at 1362m).
+However, the section on which this mountain lies has now been excluded from the formal “Blue Mountains”.

 The Blue Mountain range comprises several smaller ranges, including the Bell Range, the Explorer Range, the Caley Range, the Erskine Range, Mount Hay Range, Woodford Range and Paterson Range.